A Little About Me

 I am Kim Hawley, the owner of Intuitive Parenting.

-I provide private and group education for expecting and new parents to help them feel empowered and prepared for birth, breastfeeding, and early parenting.
+I provide education and support for expecting and new parents to help them feel empowered and prepared for breastfeeding, sleep, and early parenting.

 I am passionate about supporting families, in all the diversity of forms they take, as they navigate the joys and challenges of becoming parents.
 I believe parents feel most empowered when they are given factual information and encouraged to listen to their instincts, allowing them to make the best decision for their family.
 There is no one right way to birth, feed, or parent your baby.